There comes a point in time in the affair recovery process when you have to decide to recommit to one another or simply survive infidelity.

 Commitment thus has a dual role in a relationship.
-You can consider commitment as a way to help deepen and strengthen your love and you can also see it as a safety net of sorts.
+You can consider commitment as a way to help deepen and strengthen your love.
+You can also see it as a safety net of sorts.
 Commitment helps to protect your marriage or relationship during the difficult periods that each and every relationship experiences.

 Affair Recovery – The Decision to Recommit

-As stated earlier, there will come a time when we have to decide whether or not to recommit to each other and work to build something new and better within our relationship.
+As mentioned, there will come a time when we have to decide whether or not to recommit to each other.
+Do you work to build something new and better within our relationship?
 The betrayed spouse will need to decide whether he/she can fully give himself/herself to the other and risk the chance of being hurt again.
-Many of you might not be to this point in time yet, as it typically will take you several months of recovery before you can even think of recommitting.
+Many of you might not be to this point in time yet.
+It typically will take you several months of recovery before you can even think of recommitting.